Preserve Standards of Animal Welfare at the Tokyo Olympics!

 Please, help us to preserve standards of animal welfare at the Tokyo Olympic and Paralympic Games.

-アニマルライツセンター needs your help with “IOC: Preserve Standards of Animal Welfare at the Tokyo Olympics!”.
-Join アニマルライツセンター and 12,139 supporters today.
+Animal Rights Center アニマルライツセンター needs your help with “IOC: Preserve Standards of Animal Welfare at the Tokyo Olympics!”.
+Join Animal Rights Center アニマルライツセンター and 13,920 supporters today.